the-overdriven/mw-enhanced/README.md

 ## Is there an easier way to drop items?
 [Caps Click to Drop](https://www.nexusmods.com/morrowind/mods/52518) and [Just Drop It](https://www.nexusmods.com/morrowind/mods/49557) for better dropping experience (corpses fall according to the terrain!)

-## How to fix silent death sounds?
+## How to fix silent NPC groans?
-Install [Deathrattle Sounds](https://www.nexusmods.com/morrowind/mods/53938), it fixes NPCs blabbering after death as well.
+Some mods break it (Character Sound Overhaul and Sound Impact - I'm looking at you).
+Install [Deathrattle Sounds](https://www.nexusmods.com/morrowind/mods/53938), it doesn't restore groans on hit, but it does restore groans on death.
+And adds some extra.
+It fixes NPCs blabbering after death as well.
-Recommended together with [Small Quality of Life Improvements - MWSE](https://www.nexusmods.com/morrowind/mods/53905), which includes a component preventing repeating same voice-over repeatedly.
+Recommended together with [Small Quality of Life Improvements - MWSE](https://www.nexusmods.com/morrowind/mods/53905), which includes a component preventing repeating same combat voice-overs repeatedly.

 ## How to disable vanity camera? (the one that turns on after 30 seconds)
 Install [No Auto Vanity Camera](https://www.nexusmods.com/morrowind/mods/48933)